 First up, Destiny 2 through a TV using the controller and Chromecast Ultra.
 Generally speaking, it was pretty good.
 Visually, it looked fine.
 No particularly noticeable latency whilst playing.
 Just the occasional stutter which it recovered from pretty quickly.
 So a reasonably positive first impression of gameplay, although not quite perfect.

 Getting a hands-on with the Stadia controller was a bit of a let-down though.
 Definitely more so than any stutters in gameplay.
 The controller just feels unusually wide.
-For full disclosure, I do have fairly small hands (the Xbox Duke controller was a nightmare) so it could be that I’m being overly picky, but it really did feel like I was constantly reaching for the analogue sticks.
-And then there’s the buttons above them which are a real stretch but two of the buttons are basically useless at the moment because their functionality has not be proprly rolled out yet.
+For full disclosure, I do have fairly small hands (the Xbox Duke controller was a nightmare) so it could be that I’m being overly picky, but it really did feel like I was constantly reaching for the analog sticks.
+And then there are the buttons above them which are a real stretch but two of the buttons are basically useless at the moment because their functionality has not been properly rolled out yet.

 (Finally, we would have liked to try it on a mobile device but none of us have one of the small number of Pixel phones that currently support the app so that will have to wait until a few more Android phones are added)

 Really, it shouldn’t be a surprise that Google has seemingly managed to nail the tech behind Stadia fairly well.
 Although they were widely mocked for coming out with such soundbites as ‘negative-latency’, you would expect them to come up with something reasonably robust, especially considering the resources at their disposal.
 It’s not like they are some insurgent Kickstarter who are in over their heads (I’m looking at you, OUYA).